SamuelBurnes/PMMGBeautifier/README.md

 * XIT CHAT_{planet name} - Loads the planet chat for a specified planet.
 * XIT BURN_{planet name} - Loads workforce and material production and burn.
 * XIT BURN_GROUP_{group id} - Loads workforce and material production and burn for a whole group.
+* XIT NOTES - Opens the list of saved notes
+* XIT NOTE_NoteName - Opens or creates a new note named "NoteName"

 # XIT Examples